 Figure 10.3.2-3: SN Modification – SN initiated without MN involvement

 The SN initiated SN modification procedure without MN involvement is used to modify the configuration within SN in case no coordination with MN is required, including the addition/modification/release of SCG SCell and PSCell change (e.g. when the security key does not need to be changed and the MN does not need to be involved in PDCP recovery).
+The SN may initiate the procedure to configure CPC or cancel/modify the CPC configuration within the same SN.
 Figure 10.3.2-3 shows an example signalling flow for SN initiated SN modification procedure without MN involvement.
 The SN can decide whether the Random Access procedure is required.

 1. The SN sends the SN RRC reconfiguration message to the UE through SRB3.
+In case of CPC, the updated CPC candidate PSCell configuration(s), CPC execution condition(s) are included in the SN RRC reconfiguration message.

-2. The UE applies the new configuration and replies with the SN RRC reconfiguration complete message. .
+2. If CPC is not configured, the The UE applies the new configuration and replies with the SN RRC reconfiguration complete message.
+In case of CPC, the UE replies with the SN RRC reconfiguration complete message.
 In case the UE is unable to comply with (part of) the configuration included in the SN RRC reconfiguration message, it performs the reconfiguration failure procedure.

 3. If instructed, the UE performs synchronisation towards the PSCell of the SN as described in SN Addition procedure.
 Otherwise the UE may perform UL transmission after having applied the new configuration.
+In case of CPC, the UE maintains connection with source PSCell after receiving updated CPC configuration, and starts evaluating the CPC execution conditions for the updated candidate PSCell(s).
+If at least one CPC candidate PSCell satisfies the corresponding CPC execution condition, the UE applies the stored corresponding configuration for that selected candidate PSCell and synchronises to that candidate PSCell and completes the CPC procedure by sending a RRCReconfigurationComplete message to the new PSCell.

 Transfer of an NR RRC message to/from the UE (when SRB3 is not used)